INTRODUCTION

 STORING DIFFERENT TYPES OF FOOD SAFELY

 Each type of food has unique storage needs.
-Dry goods like flour, sugar and cereals should be kept in dry, airtight containers to protect against moisture and pests.
+Dry goods like flour, sugar and cereals should be kept in dry and airtight containers to protect against moisture and pests.
 Perishable items, such as cooked meals, meats and dairy products, require refrigeration in tightly sealed containers to prevent odours and bacteria.
 Freezer-safe containers are essential for storing foods long-term, protecting them from freezer burn and maintaining their quality.

 PREVENTING CROSS-CONTAMINATION WITH PROPER PRACTICES